dc-js/dc.graph.js/web/docs/api-latest.md

 #### .nodeRadiusAccessor([function])
 Set or get the function which will be used to retrieve the radius, in pixels, for each node.
-Nodes are currently all displayed as circles.
+Nodes are currently all displayed as ellipses.
 Default: 25

 #### .nodeStrokeWidthAccessor([function])
 Set or get the function which will be used to retrieve the stroke width, in pixels, for drawing the outline of each